Santa Fe man arrested in suspected drug murder

 Rios Alderete denied having anything to do with Ponce-Galdeano's death and offered to help her if she "ever needed anything."
 The affidavit states the suspect also reached out to Ponce-Galdeano's mother to offer his assistance.

-The sheriff's office executed search warrants at Rios Alderete and Sweeney's homes Thursday.
+The sheriff's office executed search warrants at Rios Alderete's and Sweeney's homes Thursday.
 Investigators found "a large amount of blood ... in the living room area" of Sweeney's home, according to the affidavit.

 "The padding and concrete under the carpet was still soaked in a large amount of blood indicating a violent crime took place here," the document states.